nvu01/nvu01.github.io/_posts/2025-06-04-undervalued-stock-scanner.md

 ## 🎯 Project at a Glance

-The Undervalued Stock Scanner project aims to help identify potentially undervalued stocks by analyzing key financial metrics across various sectors.
+This project started over casual investment conversations with my husband.
+While my husband handled the financial theory, I built a repeatable, error-resistant data solution.
+Our goal?
+Identifying potentially undervalued stocks by analyzing key financial metrics across various sectors.
 The project focuses on three market cap categories (Large Cap, Mid Cap, and Small Cap) and applies statistical methods to assess stock fundamentals.

+It taught me the importance of scalable workflows, modular data cleaning, and clear visual storytelling skills I now use professionally in analytics.
+The Undervalued Stock Scanner project aims to help

 ## 📂 Datasets